 When trying to make a decision to move to Toronto from Montreal, planning ahead will always ensure a smooth and successful move.

 Research the demographics of each small town attached to Toronto.
 If you belong to a minority or a particular community, quite often settling in a cultural environment similar to yours will help you easily find friends and live better; or even you can take advantage of local conditions if you have children who would like to go to school in an area that will make an easier transition for them in the long run.
 Toronto has different minority groups and small “villages” like China Town, Little Italy, etc.

 If you have children who need post-secondary education, Toronto has different colleges and universities that specialize in different programs.
 A few of the hunches located in Toronto and the GTA are University of Toronto, The Osgoode Hall Law School, York University, Ryerson University, Seneca College, Humber College, Centennial College, and George College Brown.
 There is also an annex campus linked to Collège Boréal (French-speaking institution).
-In general, most public transport runs in this direction which is advantageous for pupils and students, especially as they offer reduced prices during normal school periods.
+In general, most public transport runs in this direction which is advantageous for pupils and students, especially since they offer reduced prices during normal school periods.
 Before moving to Toronto, research the important places in the city.
 This will undoubtedly benefit you in the future.
 Toronto has many hospital services and a large police department to ensure that the citizens of Toronto are safe, especially with the evolution of our society today.
-Finding a place in advance that best suits your needs and expectations will take away from worrying about the safety of your neighborhood.
+Finding a location ahead of time that best suits your needs and expectations will take away from worrying about the safety of your neighborhood.

 Toronto is a very cultural city and each year it organizes special events such as the Caribana festival which begins in mid-July and ends in August.
 These events attract many people from all over the world.
 So choosing the best time to visit the city is very important to prevent you from being stuck in traffic jams or to avoid road closures caused by special events or demonstrations.
 Good pre-planning always leads to success.